material-motion/material-motion/specifications/transactions.md

 **Operations**: Transactions should support the following operations:

+    # Associate an intention with a target.
     addIntention(intention, toTarget: target)

-Associates an intention with a target.
+    # Associate a named intention with a target.
     setNamedIntention(intention, withName:name, toTarget: target)

-Associates a named intention with a target.
+    # Remove a named intention with a target.
     removeIntentionNamed(name, fromTarget: target)

-Removes a named intention with a target.